yquake2/yquake2/doc/03_configuration.md

   synchronization will always cause tearing!
 * `cl_maxfps` must be set to a value lower than `vid_maxfps`.
 The margin between the two values should be at least 3 frames per second, better 5 frames per second.
-Yamagi Quake II internally enforces a marging of 5%.
+Yamagi Quake II internally enforces a margin of 5%.
 If `cl_maxfps` is set too high (above 90) the good old 125hz bug will trigger and the physics will be off.
 That may be desired.
 * `vid_displayrefreshrate` must be set to the framerate of the display.